 Make sure to provide a link to your LinkedIn profile under your contact details.

 Employers will more than likely run a Google search on you anyway and providing this information will make it easier for them to find out more about you.
-(An added tip – remember to remove any posts or images from your social media profiles that you wouldn’t like a potential employer to see.)
+(An added tip – Google yourself to see what they might find out about you by doing this.)

 Having a clear, concise CV layout is just as important as the information you’re including.
 Remember that employers should be able to scan your CV and immediately get an impression of your skills and experience.
 Using headings, bullet points and short sentences where possible will ensure your CV is easy to read.

 You can use the ‘interests’ section of your CV to further demonstrate how you possess the skills the employer is looking for.

 For example, playing for your school or local GAA team will show teamwork skills, while painting or playing the piano could show commitment and creativity.